swcarpentry-ja/carpentries-coc/topic_folders/instructor_training/email_templates_admin.md

 Hello everyone,

-Thank you for joining our upcoming instructor training session on  [ training_date ] with  [ site_names ].
+Thank you for joining our upcoming instructor training session on  [ DATE-TIME-TIMEZONE ] with  [ site_names ].
 As a reminder, this is a training for people who want to become instructors with Software Carpentry and Data Carpentry.
 The workshop is a mix of lectures and hands-on lessons where you practice giving a short lesson using approaches learned and implement some of the teaching techniques which we will discuss.
 This is training for teaching, not technical training; you do not need any particular technical background, and we will not be teaching that.
 This workshop is based on our constantly revised and updated curriculum (https://carpentries.github.io/instructor-training/).

 This will be offered online with our instructor trainers, [ trainer1 ]  and [ trainer2 ].
 You can read more about what you'll do these two days here: [ webpage ]